 Grand Canyon Railroad

-Most trains depart at 9:45 a.m. and return at 5:45 p.m. with three hours at the Grand Canyon.
-Though for passengers who want to stay longer, they can book a room on the South Rim.
+Most trains depart at 9:45 a.m. and return at 5:45 p.m., with three hours at the Grand Canyon.
+However, passengers who want to stay longer can book a room on the South Rim.

 Located at 280 N. Grand Canyon Blvd. in Williams.
-Fares start at $16 each way and riders must have reservations.
+Riders must have reservations.

 Lowell Observatory